Why Does Tiger Woods Wear Red on Sundays?

 In everyone’s mind, he’s wearing his iconic red polo and black pants.
 Woods’ Sunday look is synonymous with his legacy in golf.
 He is arguably the greatest golfer of all time, and his Sunday red might be the greatest look in PGA Tour history.
 But do you know why Tiger wears red on Sundays?

-Tiger Woods has been wearing red since his junior golf days
+Tiger Woods has worn red since his junior golf days

-“I’ve worn red ever since my college days basically, or junior golf days — big events on the last day,” Woods said.
+“I’ve worn red ever since my college days basically, or junior golf days — big events on the last day,” Woods said, according to GNN.
 “I just stuck with it out of superstition, and it worked.
 I just happened to choose a school that actually was red, and we wore red on our final day of events.
 So it worked out.”

 Tiger still wears red today because of his mother

-Like all athletes, Woods found something that worked for him and he stuck to it as a superstition.
+Like all athletes, Woods found something that worked for him, and he stuck to it as a superstition.
 Once a tradition or small quirk leads to winning on the playing field, athletes will consider it a lucky charm.
-Some carry a rabbit’s foot or go through the same pregame routine before every competition.
+Some carry a rabbit’s foot or undergo the same pregame routine before every competition.
 For Woods, it’s his red polo.

-“I wear red on Sundays because my mum thinks that that’s my power color,” Woods said.
+“I wear red on Sundays because my mum thinks that that’s my power color,” Woods said, according to the Independent.
 “And you know you should always listen to your mom.”